coolFridge9/coolFridge9.github.io/_posts/2018-8-3-Cloudbridge-Official-Info-Page.md

 Great worker.

 ### Technical Info
 This team is completely back-end.
 All of our code is written in Javascript with node 8.11.3.
 Jest is used for all of our tests.
 Our test coverage is 100% where possible which makes the code easy to modify and refactor.
 For our pipeline, all of our tools are from AWS.
 (CodePipeline, CodeBuild, CodeDeploy).
-Our applications are hosted in an Ubuntu ec2.

 ### Team Work
 #### Stand ups